Do you want to add a custom field to your WooCommerce checkout page?

 Types of Custom WooCommerce Checkout Fields You Can Add

-When you’re looking to add a field to checkout in WooCommerce, the first question I always ask clients is: “What exactly do you want to collect and why?”
+When you’re looking to add a field to WooCommerce checkout, the first question I always ask clients is: “What exactly do you want to collect and why?”

 The good news?
 WooCommerce is flexible.
 You can add a wide variety of field types based on what your business needs, whether you’re gathering personalization info, preferences, legal data, or customer feedback.